Nagasaki Bio Park with Kids

 Q: What animals are at Nagasaki Bio Park for kids to see?

-A: Visitors can see and interact with more than 30 species of animals at Nagasaki Bio Park, many of which roam freely or live in natural-style enclosures.
-Kids can enjoy hands-on encounters with:
+A: Families can see and interact with over 30 species of animals at Nagasaki Bio Park, many of which roam freely or live in natural-style enclosures.
+Highlights for kids include:

-Capybaras: soak in hot springs during winter and wander freely year-round
+Capybaras: soaking in hot springs during winter and wandering year-round

-Kangaroos: relax or hop around open fields where visitors can walk among them
+Kangaroos: relaxed in open fields where visitors can walk among them

-Guinea pigs & rabbits: easy to pet and feed in calm, supervised areas
+Guinea pigs & rabbits: gentle animals kids can pet and feed

 Peacocks & tropical birds: colorful and free-roaming in walk-through aviaries

-Lemurs & monkeys: active and curious, often jumping between nearby trees
+Lemurs & monkeys: active and playful, often jumping between trees

-Tortoises, goats, ponies, and deer: approachable and interactive zones for all ages
+Tortoises, goats, ponies, and deer: approachable for all ages

-Fish & ducks: found in pond areas near the floating lily bridge and feeding stations
+Fish & ducks: gathered near ponds and feeding bridges

 Until Next Time…